toolsforexperiments/instrumentserver/msmtProtocol.md

  instruments will be created in the server and their initial conditions.
 2. Run "start_server.py" to initialize the main kernel.

-### What will happen after user have done that:
+### The program will:
-* The start_server program will load the YAML file and initialize the instruments.
+* Load the YAML file and initialize the instruments.
 * A `zmq.REP` server socket will be created and wait for commands from clients.
 * A server GUI will popup, which will list the instruments on the server , show logging information and give access to some basic operation of the